| via |

 Reminder: For history nuts, bio buffs and ery’one else , “Thurgood”, Laurence Fishburne‘s one-man show about the civil rights activist and Supreme Court Justice premieres tonight on HBO tonight at 9PM.
 (There’s an encore presentation on February 27th in case you miss it.)

-I remember vaguely reading Marshall’s autobiography in junior high, but [...]
+I remember vaguely reading Marshall’s autobiography in junior high, but on [...]

 Got to love this song.
 Well no, you don’t GOT to…but at least appreciate what Lupe is trying to do in a genre where conscious rap–while it surely isn’t dead its constant balancing act between sellability and socio-political responsibility often make it a less-than-profitable venture record labels usually shy away from.